metal-stack/metal-roles/control-plane/roles/monitoring/README.md

 # monitoring

 This role is designed to set up monitoring using Ansible.
 The role includes tasks to install and configure the following monitoring tools:

 - Prometheus
 - Grafana
 - Node Exporter
 - Alertmanager
-- Thanos

 ## Variables